Acetylornithine deacetylase

-Thus, the two substrates of this enzyme are N2-acetyl-L-ornithine and H_{2}O, whereas its two products are acetate and L-ornithine.
+The enzyme characterised from Escherichia coli hydrolyses N(2)-acetyl-L-ornithine to the amino acid, ornithine, and acetic acid.
+The reaction is the final step in the biosynthesis of ornithine in plants such as Arabidopsis thaliana.
+The presence of this enzyme has been shown to be one factor in enhancing the aroma of basmati rice.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N2-acetyl-L-ornithine amidohydrolase.
-Other names in common use include acetylornithinase, N-acetylornithinase, and 2-N-acetyl-L-ornithine amidohydrolase.
-This enzyme participates in urea cycle and metabolism of amino groups.
+Other names in use include acetylornithinase, N-acetylornithinase, and 2-N-acetyl-L-ornithine amidohydrolase.